wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/3-lab-04a.md

 ## Publishing
 Some lab tasks involve publishing your paginated report to a workspace.
-You can only open a paginated report when it has been saved to a workspace on dedicated capacity, which has the paginated reports workload enabled.
+You can only open a paginated report when it has been saved to a workspace which has the paginated reports workload enabled.

 ## Copy paste snippets